Bluff residents told to stay inside following building collapse

 Police were called to the incident on Gore St at 5.55pm following a report that a roof had come off a building.

-They also say that all occupants of the building were able to escape unharmed.
+All the occupants of the building were able to escape unharmed, police said.

-Not unharmed, however, were the powerlines that came down with the roof, falling on to the main road of Bluff where the building resided.
+However, powerlines came down with the roof, falling onto the main road of Bluff outside the building.

 AdvertisementAdvertise with NZME.

-This has caused a major power outage within Bluff that is not expected to be fixed until at least 10pm, says a spokesperson at PowerNet.
+The downed lines have caused a major power outage within Bluff that is not expected to be fixed until at least 10pm, a spokesperson at lines company PowerNet said.

-MetService forecaster Gerard Bellam says the building was old, meaning it didn't take extreme wind for the roof to partially collapse.
-The winds did not quite reach "gale status", he said, but did reach an impressive rate of 80km/h.
+MetService forecaster Gerard Bellam said the building was old, meaning it didn't take extreme wind for the roof to partially collapse.
+The winds did not quite reach "gale status", he said, but did hit 80km/h.

 He also said that although the winds in Bluff are past their peak, strong southwesterlies will continue overnight.